njoyard/yarm/README.md

 Defining resources
 ------------------

 Resources are defined by calling `yarm.resource("name", definition)`.
-You can define two main type of resources: documents and collections.

-### Documents

-Documents are resources that may be retrieved (GET method), removed (DELETE), replaced (PUT) and updated (PATCH).
+The definition should have methods to handle the different HTTP request verbs.
+When a request is made on a resource that does not have the corresponding methods, yarm sends a 405 Not Allowed response to the client.

+### Handling GET and HEAD requests

+yarm allows two main kinds of resources when handling GET and HEAD requests: documents and collections.
+Documents are basic resources, while collections are sets of documents.  yarm distinguishes between the two based on the methods available on the resource definition.

-#### GET (and HEAD)
+#### Documents

-To enable the GET method on a resource,  you just need to define a `get` method on the resource definition.
+To enable document-type GET handling,  you just need to set a `get` method on the resource definition.

 ```javascript
 yarm.resource("greeting", {